christianb93/k8s-on-openstack/roles/kuryr/README.md

 The image created this way is a bit more than 300 MB in size.
 This could probably optimized further (the image does, for instance, contain GCC which is required at build time, and a multi-stage build could be used to reduce this).
 However, we can use the same image for the controller, the daemon and the CNI plugin, so that we only have to download one image per node.

+Note that [this issue](https://github.com/eventlet/eventlet/issues/526) currently implies that we cannot use any version of Python3 newer than 3.6 to run the controller.

 ## Installation

 The Kuryr controller will run as a pod.
 The following points need to be taken into account when preparings the manifest file.